 The Lib Dems have been crushed.
-Jo Swinson lost her seat; none of the defectors from the Labour and Conservatives parties managed to either hold or take the seats they were contesting; the Liberal Democrats managed to overall net lose seats in an election where that seemed almost impossible going in.
+Jo Swinson lost her seat; none of the defectors from the Labour and Conservative parties managed to either hold or take the seats they were contesting; the Liberal Democrats managed to overall net lose seats in an election where that seemed almost impossible going in.

 What follows is a forensic examination of where I believe the Lib Dem 2019 general election campaign went wrong.
 I write this not to rub salt in anyone’s wounds, but to start a serious discussion about how liberal campaigns can stop losing every time.
 There is a Lib Dem tendency to want to find a silver lining in even the greyest cloud – now is not the time for that.
 We need to understand why losing has become the norm and figure out how to stop it.